PowerDNS/pdns/pdns/README-dnsdist.md

 dnsdist
 -------

-WARNING: `dnsdist` is still under HEAVY development, but we are giving it some publicity in hopes of getting constructive feedback that will help us guide our feature set.

-Do NOT take this into production, but please DO let us know your thoughts!

 `dnsdist` is a highly DNS-, DoS- and abuse-aware loadbalancer.
 Its goal in life is to route traffic to the best server, delivering top performance to legitimate users while shunting or blocking abusive traffic.